-As a teenager, Melanie was diagnosed as bi-polar after one of her psychiatric inpatient stays.
-She was told the several different medications would help curb her tendencies towards high risk behaviors.
+As a teenager, Melanie was diagnosed as bi-polar after one of her psychiatric inpatients stays.
+She was told the several different medications would help curb her tendencies towards high-risk behaviors.
 It did not.
-Rather, the medications made her more angry and anxious, so she stopped taking them all together.
+Rather, the medications made her more angry and anxious, so she stopped taking them altogether.

 She would go for months and even as long as a year without slipped into potentially dangerous acts.
 But then one day without warning, she crashed and attempted suicide.
 Desperate for help, her parents sent her to yet another facility.
 This one diagnosed her correctly with Borderline Personality Disorder (BPD).

 After working with a therapist who specializes in this disorder, Melanie began to do better.
 Her progress improved even further after her parents agreed to participate in therapy as well.
 Now that everyone was on the same page, their family dynamic changed and they enjoyed each other’s company.
 Here are the ten tips her family implemented.